conatus/dana-core/README.md

 If you use vscode, you can optionally clone and run this repository in a development container.
 The GUI is accessible over vnc on port 5901 (password: vscode).

+This project comes with a launch.json configuration for debugging the electron process.
+If using vscode, you can start this by running the default configuration (usually this can be done by hitting F5.

 ## Developer how-tos:

 ### Code structure